-These are example citations of an on-line journal article and an article taken from a website.
-Here are citations of an unpublished dissertation, unpublished class notes, and the Bauer lexicon.
+For a discussion of what should go into a conclusion see Turabian and Vyhmeister and Robertson.
+These are example citations of an on-line journal article and an article taken from a website, an unpublished dissertation, and the Bauer lexicon.